-The following diagrams shows two options for the wiring of the MattzoSensorController.
+The following wiring diagrams shows two options to attach sensors to the controller.

-The first diagram shows the wiring option for the MattzoSensorController with status LED:
+The first diagram shows an example wiring of eight sensors and a status LED:

 The status LED indicates to WiFi connection status, the MQTT connection status and lights up when one or more sensors are triggered.
 The status LED is very handy in practice.
 Therefore, this wiring option is recommended.

-The next diagram displays the option of the MattzoSensorController without status LED.
+The next diagram displays the option of the MattzoSensorController with 9 sensors and no status LED.

 Instead of using pin D0 for the status LED, it is used for connection a ninth reed sensor.
 The option should only be used if you want to connect all of the nine connectible sensors to the controller.
-As the ESP-8266 has no internal pull-up functionality for D0, a strong resistor between 10 or 100 kOhm is required to pull up the port when the reed sensor is released.
-All other ports are pulled up by the MattzoController-Firmware.
+As the ESP-8266 has no internal pull-up resistors for pin D0, a strong resistor (10 or 100 kOhm) is required to pull up the port when the reed sensor is released.
+All other ports are pulled up internally by the MattzoController-Firmware.